bparanj/crystal/electronics/design/passive-device.md

 ```

-Colleague, as we delve deeper into passive devices, it's crucial to consider their non-ideal behaviors, especially in high-frequency or high-power applications.
+Consider their non-ideal behaviors, especially in high-frequency or high-power applications.
 The circuit I've sketched illustrates some of these complexities:

 1. Inductor non-idealities:
    - Parasitic capacitance (Cp) causes self-resonance